Shrey0561/The-Exit-Equation-HR-Attrition-Analysis-Excel-Dashboard-/README.md

 ## What This Project Demonstrates
  - My ability to derive strategic insights from operational HR data
  - Skill in building clear, functional dashboards in Excel
- - A strong grasp of business impact behind attrition metrics
+ - A strong grasp of the business impact behind attrition metrics
  - End-to-end thinking from data cleaning to presentation

 ## Let's Connect